sat-masters/docs/Constellation Downlink/Problem analysis/index.md

 First a traditional downlink is considered in: [[Specs of traditional downlink]]

 Then an alternative downlink is considered in: [[Specs of new downlink]]
+## Preliminary conclusions
+Some preliminary conclusions:

+From the estimations made it can be seen that the new downlink theoretically has multiple advantages.

-A list of actors in this space is composed in the list of [[Stakeholders]]
+A list of stakeholders in this space is composed in the list of [[Stakeholders]]